Skip navigation

 The thermostat is malfunctioning

 Your AC may be working fine, but the thermostat that controls it is having problems.
 If the thermostat begins to sense the wrong temperatures in the house, it will shut off the air conditioner early, before it reaches your desired temperature.
+Thermostat malfunctions are one of the issues discussed in reasons your AC stops cooling, since incorrect readings can make it seem like the system isn’t performing properly.
 It’s a straightforward job for technicians to recalibrate the thermostat or install a new one.

 Robbins Heating & Air Conditioning serves Colorado Springs and the surrounding area.
 Call us for the AC help you need!